josemarsilva/study-database/oracle/performance/README.md

 ### 5.2.c.
 EXISTS vs. IN

-EXISTS is generally faster when checking for existence:
+* `EXISTS` is generally faster when checking for existence
+* `EXISTS` AND `IN` are not "same things" nether produces "same execution plan"

 ```sql
 -- Better: Exists only checks existence